 What is an in-home device?

 When coupled with an interactive device (in-home displays or web portal) smart meters provide more information to help customers better understand when and how to use electricity.
 In-home displays and web portals make the real-time data captured by smart meters readily available to households and businesses, empowering consumers with the information they need to better manage their electricity bills.
 In-home displays and web portals can provide information about hourly, daily, weekly and seasonal consumption, so you can view energy usage as you go.
 The Victorian Government will subsidise the purchase of in-home displays to help household’s better control their energy bills.

 Is the information collected about me and my electricity usage secure and will it remain confidential?

 Your personal information: Energy businesses in Australia must comply with the Federal Privacy Act (1998) which includes the National Privacy Principles.
 This sets clear restrictions on the use, disclosure and storage of personal information.
 Access to personal information is restricted with staff security checks mandatory.
-The DPI also commissioned an independent investigation into privacy issues around smart meters, conducted by Lockstep Consulting, which found no unauthorised disclosures of personal information associated with the smart meter program.
-A copy of the report is available on the DPI website.
+The DSDBI also commissioned an independent investigation into privacy issues around smart meters, conducted by Lockstep Consulting, which found no unauthorised disclosures of personal information associated with the smart meter program.
+A copy of the report is available on the DSDBI website.

 Your electricity usage data: the collection, use and disclosure of metering data are also subject to strict confidentiality rules set out by the Essential Services Commission’s licensing framework and the National Electricity Rules.